Ashutoshcoder/v4/content/about/index.md

 skills:
   - Java
   - Python
   - C
   - HTML & CSS
   - Android
   - Drupal
 ---

 Hello!
-I'm Ashutosh Kumar, a Software Engineer Enthusiast in India.
+I'm Ashutosh Kumar, a Software Engineering Enthusiast in India.

 I enjoy creating things that which is impacting a lot of people, whether that be websites, applications, or anything in between.
 My goal is to always build products that provide pixel-perfect, performant experiences.